Advances in Molecular Spectroscopy

 The Infra-Red Spectra of Crystals

-Étude de Groupement Be04 d'après les Spectres de Réflexion Infrarouges de la Phénacite Be2Si04 et de l'Hambergite Be2B03OH
+Etude de Groupement BeO4 d'apres les Spectres de Retlexion Infrarouges de la Phenacite Be2Si04 et de l'Hambergite Be2BO3OH

 Diamond Pressure Cell for Infrared Studies in the 1 to 15 Micron to 50,000 Atmospheres